cseanburns/systems-librarianship/src/1d-what-is-syslib.md

 > the foundation of systems librarians' professional life, because they often have to use technologies, or make
 > planning decisions about specific technologies, before they become common enough to be the subject of formal training sessions (p.
 273).

-Even though Jordan's article is 20 years old and the technology has changed a lot, the basic duties of the systems librarian remain the same ([Fu, 2014][fu_2014]; [Gonzales, 2020][gonzales2020]).
+Even though Jordan's article is over 20 years old and the technology has changed a lot, the basic duties of the systems librarian remain the same ([Fu, 2014][fu_2014]; [Gonzales, 2020][gonzales2020]).
 [Wilson (1998)][wilson1998], as cited in Jordan (2003), refers to a list of the "typical responsibilities of systems librarians."
 These responsibilities look different today, because the technology is different, but conceptually, they're the same as they were then.